mstark5652/command-line-parser/README.md

 Utility to parser command line arguments in a simple but effective way.
 This module has no external dependencies and was build to be straight forward with no extra frills.

 ## Install
-Using Intouch's npm registry
+Using npm with git
-`npm install --save command-line-parser`
+`npm install --save mstark5652/command-line-parser#0.0.1`

 ## Types of Arguments
 * values - `node index.js --srcDir="./src/"` argument with label that provides a value to be passed through